aromeral98/aromeral98/README.md

 - Fully migrated from an old version of Firebase to the new one.
 - Migrated the entire project from JavaScript to TypeScript.

-*I have attached some screenshots of the app.*

 ## 📂 Repositories
 All my work is in private repositories. **If you are interested in seeing any code or my activity history, please feel free to contact me.**